sassoftware/viya4-iac-aws/docs/user/TerraformUsage.md

 ### Tear Down Cloud Resources

-To destroy all the cloud resources created with the previous comamnds, run the following command:
+To destroy all the cloud resources created with the previous commands, run the following command:

 ```bash
 terraform destroy